fiyinadedigba/random-number-high-perfomance-server/task2/README.md

 Two failure modes exist at this traffic volume: saturating **bandwidth** (approaching 10 Gbit/s per NIC) and exceeding the NIC's **packet-rate** limit (small responses produce more packets per gigabit).
 Inbound encrypted traffic is slightly larger than outbound cleartext due to TLS overhead, so the two directions won't be symmetrical.
 Use the `device` label on `node_network_receive_bytes_total` / `node_network_transmit_bytes_total` to monitor each NIC independently.

-Packet drops (`node_network_receive_drop_total`) often appear before bandwidth is fully used — the kernel starts dropping frames when it can't process them fast enough.
+Packet drops (`node_network_receive_drop_total`) often appear before bandwidth is fully used, the kernel starts dropping frames when it can't process them fast enough.
 TCP retransmits (`node_netstat_Tcp_RetransSegs`) are the downstream effect: the client doesn't get an acknowledgement, so it resends, adding latency and wasting CPU.

 The most dangerous network metric on this server is **conntrack table usage**.
 The Linux kernel tracks every connection in a fixed-size table (65k–260k entries by default).
 At 25k req/s, completed connections stay in `TIME_WAIT` for up to 60 seconds, so the table accumulates entries fast.
-When it fills up, the kernel **silently drops new connections** — no error in the proxy logs, no TCP reset to the client, no indication at all.
+When it fills up, the kernel **silently drops new connections** : no error in the proxy logs, no TCP reset to the client, no indication at all.
 The SYN packet simply vanishes.
 This is extremely hard to debug after the fact, which is why proactive monitoring of `node_nf_conntrack_entries` against `node_nf_conntrack_entries_limit` is essential.
 The mitigation is to tune `nf_conntrack_max` upward based on observed connection rates and alert at 80% capacity.

 ### Memory

 64 GB is generous for a proxy.
 The main consumers — SSL session cache, per-connection buffers, and kernel socket buffers — are unlikely to exhaust it.
 The value of monitoring memory here is primarily as a **leak detector**: if `node_memory_MemAvailable_bytes` trends downward over days, something is wrong.
-(Use "available" rather than "free" — Linux uses unused memory for disk caching, so "free" looks low even when things are healthy.)
+(Use "available" rather than "free".
+Linux uses unused memory for disk caching, so "free" looks low even when things are healthy.)

 Connection count (`node_netstat_Tcp_CurrEstab` + `node_sockstat_TCP_tw`) is useful for correlation: a spike in connections often precedes spikes in CPU and memory.